MarinaKam/legalmation/README.md

 ---

-**Testing Status**: Unit tests and integration tests are currently in progress and will cover all implemented features.
-For detailed test coverage, refer to the `src/test` directory in the project repository.
+**Testing Status**: The majority of unit tests and integration tests have been implemented to demonstrate proficiency with testing practices.
+These tests cover key functionalities and ensure that the application behaves as expected.
+For detailed test coverage, refer to the src/test directory in the project repository.

 ---